Coyote activity on farms

 A properly zeroed rifle is most important

-I must point out that even experienced hunters sight their rifle in using a rather poor method.
-This is accomplished using a fixed distance zero, most commonly 100 yards, which is fine as long as that is all the farther you ever care to shoot.
+I must point out that even experienced hunters sight their rifle in using a very poor method.
+They do this using a fixed distance zero, most commonly 100 yards, which is fine as long as that is all the farther you ever care to shoot.
 Beyond this distance, these people have no idea of exactly where their bullet is going to hit.
 There is a much better way to sight in a rifle if you know the ballistic data.
 Every rifle has a near zero and a far zero.
-Despite this knowledge being available, I have yet to find a hunter who is familiar with it, MPBR (Maximum Point Blank Range) sighting.
+Despite this knowledge being available, I have yet to find a hunter who is familiar with it.
+I am talking about MPBR (Maximum Point Blank Range) sighting.
 MPBR sighting is most accurate, especially for long range shooting without holdover.
 The top depiction in the example to the left is the trajectory using MPBR sighting, and the lower depiction is the trajectory sighting in at 100 yards.
 The depiction is accurate for any rifle, only the near and far zero vary.
 When a rifle is sighted in at 100 yards, the bullet trajectory drops off rapidly creating the necessity to holdover all targets beyond 100 yards.
 With MPBR sighting, it is only necessary to holdover targets beyond the MPBR range, and for my .17 WSM, that is 270 yards.
 By simply studying the ballistic chart, you know exactly where your bullet is within any range desired.